 These include CMF (cyclophosphamide, methotrexate, fluorouracil), CAF (cyclophosphamide, Adriamycin, fluorouracil), CA (cyclophosphamide plus Adriamycin), Taxol (paclitaxel), Taxotere (docetaxel), Xeloda (capecitabine), Navelbine (vinorelbine), Gemzar (gemcitabine), and Paraplatin (carboplatin).

 For HER2 positive (abbreviation for human epidermal growth factor receptor 2) patients, Herceptin (traztuzumab) and Tykerb (lapatinib) are used as well.

-The results on the graph below, published in the Journal of Clinical Oncology, reveal a statistically significant correlation between drug sensitivity and time to progression.
+The results on the graph below, published in an article in the Journal of Clinical Oncology, reveal a statistically significant correlation between drug sensitivity and time to progression.

 Call us today at 1-800-542-4357 or contact us via email HERE. to see how the Nagourney Cancer Institute can help you identify the most effective breast cancer treatment based on your unique tumor makeup.